IntelligentSoftwareSystems/Galois/lonestar/experimental/gnn/README.md

 DESCRIPTION
 ===========

-This application does vertex classification in an undirected graph
+This application does vertex classification in an undirected graph.
+It uses graph neural network (GNN) to train the vertex features which are then used to classify vertices into different classes.

 INPUT
 ===========